nuls-io/devsite/docs/Docs/i_public_service.md

 9.Ensure that all processes have started: ./check-status

-After the node has successfulluy started, the node will parse the current block and store the collected data in the mongo database.
+After the node has successfully started, the node will parse the current block and store the collected data in the mongo database.
 You can confirm that mongo and public-service are working by checking: Logs/public-service/public-service.log.

 List the public-service log to confirm that the database daemon mongo is receiving information from public-service.
 The log will report the connection and display information to confirm that public-service is processing the blocks.